Numeri-Dev/hyprupld/README.md

 ### Operating Systems
 - Linux (Primary support)

 ### Desktop Environments
+**Note:** ⚠️ **GNOME is no longer supported.** Due to upstream changes, region screenshotting is not possible in hyprupld on GNOME.
+Please use another desktop environment.

-HyprUpld works seamlessly with various Linux desktop environments:
+HyprUpld works seamlessly with the following Linux desktop environments:

 - KDE Plasma
 - Hyprland
-- GNOME
 - XFCE
 - i3
 - Deepin